civiform/docs/docs/contributor-guide/developer-guide/getting-started.md

 * Go to File/Project Structure,
 * Select modules
-* Ensure “civi-server and” “sources” are selected in second and third column,
+* Ensure `civiform-server` and `sources` are selected in second and third column,
-* Click on + on the right handside to add all folders under civiform except "server" to the content rootes
+* Click on + on the right handside to add all folders under civiform except "server" to the content roots

 #### Configuring VSCode